Father's Day is this weekend so if you're looking for movie inspiration, here are the movies to watch with your old man.

 Father of the Bride (1991)

 Of course, it's not all about fathers and sons.
-This hit remake features one of the most sweetly affectionate father/daughter relationships we've ever seen as Steve Martin's neurotic dad must come to terms with giving away his daughter at the altar.
+This hit remake features one of cinema's most affectionate father-daughter relationships we've ever seen as Steve Martin's neurotic dad must come to terms with giving away his daughter at the altar.

 It's one of the most relatable movie premises anyone can think of, regardless of your age, or which side of the family spectrum you fall down on.